 Several archaeologists from the Saudi Ministry of Museums and Antiquities published a detailed book about the history of the city of Al-Bid (also known as Al-Bad).
 In the book, the researchers found a great deal of evidence pertaining to the Exodus in the area surrounding this city, which was once Midian.

 In the preface of the book, Dr. Abdul Rahman al-Tayyib al-Ansari writes about Al-Bid:

-Certainly, some inportant events occurred in the western coastal area of the Gulf of Aqaba which are related to Prophet MOses and his exodus with the Israelites from the lakes eastern Egypt, where he crossed by a miracle to the land lf Sinai, the land of (manna) and (quails), and the twelve wells which were gushed out by Giod in the desert of Sinai one springwell for each tribe.
+Certainly, some inportant events occurred in the western coastal area of the Gulf of Aqaba which are related to Prophet Moses and his exodus with the Israelites from the lakes eastern Egypt, where he crossed by a miracle to the land of Sinai, the land of (manna) and (quails), and the twelve wells which were gushed out by Giod in the desert of Sinai one springwell for each tribe.

 Dr. Abdul Rahman al-Tayyib al-Ansari, et. al., Al-Bid' (History and Archaeology), (Saudi Arabia: Ministry of Education, Deputy Ministry of Antiquities and Museums), 2002, 10.

 What's odd about the book's conclusion is that the researchers appear to downplay the evidence of the Exodus in this region.
 We are unsure why this is, though it may be a part of a larger effort to keep the evidence hidden from outside view.